openebs/openebs/contribute/design/1.x/cstor-operator/doc.md

        have CSPC label (or) different CSPC label(i.e block device belongs to some other CSPC) then reject replacement request.

-   4.3 If replacing block device has self CSPC label then check is that replacing
+   4.3 If existing block devices in this CSPC has block device claim with
-       block device is already linked with some other block device in that same CSPC(i.e a case where users try to trigger a replace with disk that is undergoing resilvering at cStor pool side).
-If link exists reject the request else jump to step 5.
+       annotation openebs.io/bd-predecessor as replacing block device name then reject the request else jump to step 5.

 5. Create a claim for replacing block device with annotation `openebs.io/bd-predecessor: old_block_device_name` only if claim doesn't exists.

-6. If claim already exists for replacing block device then update annotation with proper block device name(Might be a case after creating claim update to etcd got failed).
+6. If claim already exists for replacing block device then update annotation with proper block device name(If some operator or admin has already created claim for block device and triggered replace).

 `NOTE:`
 1. Pool expansion and disk replacement can go in parallel.

 2. Across the pool parallel block device replacements are allowed only when the block devices belong to the different raid groups.

+3. Block Device replacement is supported only in RAID groups(i.e Mirror, Raidz and Raidz2).

 Block Device Replacement Workflow: CSPC-Operator